-For complaints involving retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), appropriate remedies that may be offered to the victim but not communicated to the respondent may include, but are not limited to, the following:
+For complaints involving retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), appropriate corrective actions that focus on the victim may include, but are not limited to, the following:

 - 1. Counseling - 2.
 Academic support - 3.
 Health services - 4.
 Assignment of an escort to allow the victim to move safely about campus - 5.
 Information regarding available resources and how to report similar incidents or retaliation - 6.
 Separation of the victim from any other individuals involved, provided the separation does not penalize the victim - 7.
 Restorative justice - 8.
 Follow-up inquiries to ensure that the conduct has stopped and there has been no retaliation - 9.
 Determination of whether any past actions of the victim that resulted in discipline were related to the treatment the victim received and described in the complaint